Aerated wastewater treatment ponds used for evaluating MLSS bacteria levels in an industrial facility.

 Organica Biotech is one of the leading companies with advanced solutions for wastewater treatment.

-It also helps in optimizing MLSS in wastewater treatment and boosts the efficiency of the biological treatment process in wastewater treatment plants through its biological solutions.
+It also helps optimize MLSS in wastewater treatment and enhances the efficiency of the biological treatment process in wastewater treatment plants through its biological solutions.

 • BioCheck- Bacteriological Wastewater Analysis

-It is a study that can help you understand the present condition of the biological system of the wastewater treatment plant by analyzing the microbial population and the existing problems.
+This study can help you understand the current state of the biological system in a wastewater treatment plant by analyzing the microbial population and identifying existing problems.

-It will further help you to take effective measures to boost the efficiency of the system.
+This will further help you take effective measures to boost the system’s efficiency.

 • BioSure- Wastewater Treatability Study